sf-wdi-22-23/modules-22/w07-rails/d1-sql-drills/README.md

 #Database Setup

-Let's create our first relational database (RDB) using the Terminal.
+Let's create a practice relational database (RDB) using the Terminal.

   `createdb practice`